devenes/enes-headshot-carousel/README.md

   - Application should be deployed on AWS S3 as static website.

-  - Application should be served to public through domain name of the company using AWS Cloudfront and Route 53.
-Thus, you need to prepare a Cloudformation template with following configurations;
+  - Application should be served to public through domain name of the company using AWS CloudFront and Route 53.
+Thus, you need to prepare a CloudFormation template with following configurations;

     - The application stack should be created with new AWS resources.